algamhr/algamhr/README.md

 -----

-👦 I'm a person who is engaged in Web Development.
-My skill in website development I got from online courses (like Udemy) and learning on Campus.
-My expertise covers the PHP Language Progamming, Javascript Language Programming (ReactJS, NodeJS, ExpressJS, MongoDB), Mysql and CMS Wordpress.
-Now, I studying Adobe Photoshop for my hobby.
+👦 I'm a person who is engaged in Android Developer.
+My expertise covers the Java, PHP, Mysql, Design Banner and CMS Wordpress.
+I like to edit photo in Photoshop for my hobby.
+Currently looking for the opportunity to invest knowledge as an Android Developer especially for Kotlin.

 -----